 The conversion rate of Series A Preferred Stock into common stock was initially 1 for 7 (as adjusted for a prior reverse-stock-split).
 Shares of Series A Preferred Stock are convertible, at the option of the holder thereof, into shares of our common stock at any time.
 Shares of Series A Preferred Stock automatically convert into shares of our common stock following the closing of an underwritten initial public offering of our Common Stock in which at least \$10,000,000 in shares of our common stock are sold at a price of \$3.00 per share or more or such other date as agreed to by holders of a majority of the outstanding shares of Series A Preferred Stock.
-The holders of a more than a majority of our outstanding shares of Series A Preferred Stock automatically converted into fully paid and nonassessable shares of our common stock immediately prior to the closing of our initial public offering at the then-effective conversion rate of the Series A Preferred Stock.
+The holders of a more than a majority of our outstanding shares of Series A Preferred Stock executed a written consent such that all of the issued and outstanding shares of Series A Preferred Stock automatically converted into fully paid and nonassessable shares of our common stock immediately prior to the closing of our initial public offering at the then-effective conversion rate of the Series A Preferred Stock.